Fast Facts: Arizona’s Water Position

 - It is unfounded to group Arizona in with other Western and Mountain West states when it comes to the shortage along the Colorado River because we’re far less reliant than competitor markets.

-- Only 36% of Arizona’s water supply is provided by the Colorado River; Nevada is 100% reliant, its California’s predominant water supply at 60% and makes up 30-40% of Colorado’s.
+- Only 36% of Arizona’s water supply is provided by the Colorado River; Southern Nevada is 90% reliant, it is Southern California’s predominant water supply at 60% and makes up 30-40% of Colorado’s.

 Arizona has 13.2 million acre-feet of water stored in reservoirs as well as underground, with 7.1 million acre-feet of that total stored in Greater Phoenix.
 Because of the infrastructure in place, we can pull and replace water as needed, making our water supply more resilient during times of drought.